mpareja/node-bucky/README.md

 # What's with the name?

 Bucky is inspired by [supertest](https://github.com/tj/supertest).
-Rather than use something unoriginal like `superrabbit`, it made sense to name the module after superhero rabbit (Bucky O'Hare)[http://www.buckyohare.org/].
+Rather than use something unoriginal like `superrabbit`, it made sense to name the module after superhero rabbit [Bucky O'Hare](http://www.buckyohare.org/).